modelop/baseline_drift_detection/README.md

 # Baseline Drift Detection Monitor Example

+Will use this branch for testing git synch.
 This repo is an example Spark data drift monitor model that is conformed for use with ModelOp Center and the ModelOp Spark Runtime Service.

 ## Assets